10 Things To Know About EMIS

 8. Who is a typical EMIS student?

-All of our students have worked or interned for at least three years and seek their next challenge.
-Some desire a master’s degree to advance in their current field; others a career transition.
-All our students want to engage and impact the world.
-Students come from various sectors – public and military service, business, philanthropy, nonprofit, and civil society organizations, and far beyond.
+Our students have worked or interned for at least three years and seek their next challenge.
+For others a master’s degree advances their current field or a career transition.
+All our students meaningfully engage the world and come from various sectors – public and military service, business, philanthropy, nonprofit, and civil society organizations, and far beyond.
 The average age of an EMIS student is mid-thirties, though the range is typically anywhere from mid twenties to mid fifties.
-Geographically, up to half of our students call Washington State home.
-The other half of our students is drawn from across the United States and around the world.
+Half of our students call Washington state home.
+The other half is drawn from across the United States and around the world.

 9. How do you evaluate applications and who is eligible to apply?

-Each year we seek to build a cohort of students who learn from, and challenge, one another.
-Our application process is holistic, meaning one element is not weighted more or less heavily than another.
-We look for students with solid academic and diverse personal and professional backgrounds to bring a significant and unique perspective to EMIS.
-We also seek students not predicting the future, but inventing it.
+Our students learn from, grow with and challenge, one another.
+Our application process is holistic: one element is not weighted more than another.
+EMIS students’ academic and diverse personal and professional backgrounds bring a significant and unique perspective to EMIS.
+Our students regard higher learning as a formative and inspiring life experience.

 10. Where do EMIS alum go after they graduate?

 Everywhere.
-Given the multidisciplinary nature of the EMIS program, our alumni spread out in all directions.
-From a geographic perspective, many stay in Seattle, while others head out across the United States and around the world.
-In terms of professional opportunities, our alumni return to work in all sectors – public and military service, business, philanthropy, nonprofit and civil society organizations, and far beyond.
+Given our multidisciplinarity, our alumni spread out in all directions.
+Many stay in Seattle, others head out across the United States and around the world.
+Our alumni work in all sectors – public and military service, business, philanthropy, nonprofit and civil society organizations, and beyond.
 Check out a few of our alum hard at work changing the world.